olmoplanio/symphonetica/README.md

 - Fallback Readability: glyphs degrade to readable text even when the font is not available;
 - Balanced Design: asymmetry (e.g. the position of [ɪ]), readability (e.g. tonemes and diacritics), and regionality (e.g. the position of [a]) are resolved;
 - Extended Symbol Set: additional phonetic symbols not available in standard IPA to be used consistently across different languages and dialects;
-- Open Source: Released under GNU GPL license
+- Open Source: Licensed under the _SIL Open Font License_, allowing free use, modification, and redistribution.

 ## Transcription System